Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 - Y - Internal changes that 100% will alter the consistency of the outputs between versions **NEEDS NEW SAVE**.
 - Z - Typos, Minor Bug Fixes or Changes to default settings for NEW users.

-## Settings (slightly outdated)
+## Settings

-You can use these to customize what it will do when you run Synthesis.
+You can use these to customize how strong the presence of enchanted items is in your game.

 Settigns: